-Assist - The act of touching to give physical or psychological assistance to a gymnast performing a skill, which results in a deduction from the gymnast's score.
+Assist - The act of touching a gymnast performing a skill, which results in a deduction from the gymnast's score.

 Average Score - The score that results when the scores that count are added together and divided by two.

 Balk - Any forward motion towards the vault table that is either stopped and backed up, or does not result in contact with the vaulting board or table.